reliablyhq/documentation/docs/guides/live-cluster/index.md

 [reliablyCLI]: https://github.com/reliablyhq/cli/
 [kubeconfig]: https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/

-## Discover Reliability concerns from Kubernetes Cluster
+## Scan for Reliability concerns from a Kubernetes Cluster

-To use Reliably to discover reliability concerns from your live cluster, you can
+To use Reliably to scan for reliability concerns from your live cluster, you can
 run:

 ```
-$ reliably discover --live
+$ reliably scan --live
 ```

 The command will generate an output that offers advice about reliability concerns from your live cluster.
 An example for the generated output could be: